maasg/languagedetector/README.md

 # languagedetector
-Ths language detector repo can detect the language of a text, sentence by sentence
+This language detector repo can detect the language of a text, sentence by sentence

 ## quick start
 ### installation and configuration